Mount Pleasant, South Carolina: History

+A generation later, in 1929, a steel drawbridge was built for vehicle access between Sullivan's Island and Mount Pleasant.
+The Pitt Street bridge was dismantled in 1945, but the remains are visible in the Intracoastal Waterway.
+The area has been maintained since then as the Pickett Bridge Recreation Area.
+It was named for Charleston doctor Otis Pickett.

 The "Old Village" is Mount Pleasant's oldest neighborhood; the oldest home, 111 Hibben Street (the Hibben House) was constructed in 1755 by Jacob Motte, a descendant of French Huguenots who had immigrated to South Carolina to escape religious persecution.

 In the early 21st century, the Old Village is centered on the Pitt Street Shops at the northwestern end of the street.
 Among them is the Pitt Street Pharmacy, which was featured on the Food Network.
 It has operated at this location for more than 60 years.

 The numerous slaves were freed during and after the Civil War.
 In 1875 African Americans made up 73% of the population in Charleston County.

 Scanlonville

-Some of the freedmen developed Scanlonville, one of the first African-American communities to be formed after the Civil War in the Charleston area.
-Today it is a neighborhood within Mount Pleasant, having been annexed by the city.
+Some freedmen developed Scanlonville, one of the first African-American communities to be formed after the Civil War in the Charleston area.
+Today, it is a neighborhood within Mount Pleasant that has been annexed by the city.
 Robert Scanlon, a freedman carpenter, purchased the 614 acre property known as Remley's Plantation, bordering Charleston harbor along the Wando River in Mount Pleasant.
-Scanlon was the president and founder of the Charleston Land Company, formed by 100 local freedmen who pooled their limited resources and paid $10 per share, in order to purchase large tracts of land in the area.
-The Charleston Land Company divided this tract into smaller lots so that freedmen could have their own land.
+Scanlon was the president and founder of the Charleston Land Company, formed by 100 local freedmen who pooled their limited resources and paid $10 per share, to purchase large tracts of land in the area.
+The Charleston Land Company divided this tract into smaller lots so freedmen could have their land.
 Remley's Plantation was divided into farm lots and city lots (which were smaller) to form the community of Scanlonville.
 The Charleston Land Company and Scanlonville are one of four known cooperative real estate development ventures among African-American freedmen after the Civil War.
 Remley Point Cemetery is in Scanlonville.